Austin Riley Preview, Player Props: Braves vs. Giants

 Austin Riley At The Plate

-- Among the qualified hitters in baseball, his batting average ranks 23rd, his on-base percentage ranks 47th, and he is 14th in the league in slugging.
+- Among qualifying batters, he ranks 25th in batting average, while his on-base percentage ranks 49th and he is 19th in slugging.

-- In 39.3% of his games this year, Riley has tallied at least one RBI.
-In 21 of those games (17.2%) he recorded two or more RBI, while accounting for three or more of his team's runs in six contests.
+- In 38.1% of his games this season, Riley has picked up at least one RBI.
+In 21 of those games (16.7%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.